ayushdv/ayushdv.github.io/_pages/about.md

 # Other Stuff

-When I’m not immersed in research or working on data projects, I have a few hobbies that keep me entertained.
-As a self-proclaimed movie buff, I spend a good chunk of my free time watching films and logging them on [Letterboxd](https://letterboxd.com/).
+🎥🏏⚽🏎️ When I’m not immersed in research or working on data projects, I have a few hobbies that keep me entertained.
+As a self-proclaimed movie buff, I spend a good chunk of my week watching films and logging them on [Letterboxd](https://letterboxd.com/)!
 My weekends are often filled with catching up on cricket, football, and Formula 1, and I always look forward to diving into a good book, even if it's just occasionally 😢.

 Thank you for visiting my page!
 Feel free to explore my research, projects, and more.
 If you’d like to get in touch, don’t hesitate to reach out!